rerun-io/rerun/docs/content/concepts/blueprint.md

 ## Loose coupling

 The blueprint and the recording are only loosely coupled.
-Rerun uses the "application ID" to determine whether a blueprint and a recording should be used together, but they are not directly linked beyond that.
+Rerun uses the [application ID](apps-and-recordings.md) to determine whether a blueprint and a recording should be used together, but they are not directly linked beyond that.

 This means that either can be changed independently of the other.
 Keeping the blueprint constant while changing the recording will allow you to compare